FactEngineCommunity/Fact-Based-Modelling-MetaModel/README.md

 # Fact-Based-Modelling-MetaModel

-A metamodel for sharing Fact-Based Models, such as Object-Role Modeling and FCO-IM
+A metamodel for sharing Fact-Based Models, such as Object-Role Modeling and FCO-IM.

 # Documentation